nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.geekeep.commons` package.
-Here are some examples:
+You can find classes used by multiple components in the `seedu.geekeep.commons` package.
+Here are some examples of common classes:
-+ `IllegalValueException` class is used in both `Logic` and `Model` components to throw an exception when the value is considered invalid.
+* `IllegalValueException` class used by both `Logic` and `Model` components is responsible for throwing an exception when the value is considered invalid.
-+ `UnmodifiableObservableList` class is used in `Logic`, `Model` and `Storage` components to provide unmodifiable view of an observable list.
+* `UnmodifiableObservableList` class used by `Logic`, `Model` and `Storage` components is responsible for providing an unmodifiable view of an observable list.
-+ `LogsCenter` class is used in all components to create named loggers which are further used to log messages.
+* `LogsCenter` class used by all components is responsible for creating named loggers which you can further use to log messages and debug your code.

 **[⬆ back to top](#user-content-table)**